influxdata/awesome/docs/part-2/querying-and-data-transformations.md

 </table>

-If we group by both tags, then we can predict that their will then be 6 tables because, as described above, there are three unique combinations of tag values:
+If we group by both tags, then we can predict that there will be 6 tables because, as described above, there are three unique combinations of tag values:

 ```js